yuzcccc/vqa-mfb/README.md

 # MFB and MFH for VQA

 This project is the implementation of the paper **Multi-modal Factorized Bilinear Pooling with Co-Attention Learning for Visual Question Answering**.
 Compared with existing state-of-the-art approaches such as MCB and MLB, our MFB models achieved superior performance on the large-scale VQA-1.0 and VQA-2.0 datasets.
-The MFB+CoAtt network architecture for VQA is illustrated in Figure 1.
+Moreover, MFH, the high-order extention of MFB, is also proveided to report better VQA performance.
+The MFB(MFH)+CoAtt network architecture for VQA is illustrated in Figure 1.

 ![Figure 1: The MFB+CoAtt Network architecture for VQA.](https://github.com/yuzcccc/mfb/raw/master/imgs/MFB-github.png)
 <center>Figure 1: The MFB+CoAtt Network architecture for VQA.</center>